evert/json-link/draft-pot-json-link.md

 specified the link context is considered to be the URL of the representation it is associated with.

-If the link appears in a list of links (defined in {{list}}), and the list contains a link with relation type 'self', the target of the self link MUST be used as the default link context.
+If the link appears alongside a link relationship with relation type 'self' (for example in {{list}} of links, the target of the self link MUST be used as the default link context, unless the anchor attribute is defined.

 If the link is not part of a list of links that has a link relation of type 'self', the default behavior is to use the URL of the representation it's